FCS Commitment to Diversity and Inclusion

 - Contact the Faculty and Staff Assistant Program (FSAP).
 FSAP offers free and confidential guidance and support to benefits-eligible employees and their partners to address issues that may be affecting their personal lives and/or job satisfaction or performance.

-- Contact the Office of Workforce Policy and Labor Relations to report harassment or bias.
+- Contact the Diversity Leadership at Cornell to report harassment or bias.

 - If you are represented by a union, contact your union.
 Your union representative, steward, or local office can support you through the process and help you in dealing with the situation.